eflautt/ga-data-science/projects/unit-projects/project-1/readme.md

 #### Rubric: [Click here for the complete rubric](./project1-rubric.md).

-Your instructors will score each of your technical requirements using the scale below:
+Requirements for these standards will be assessed using the scale below:

     Score | Expectations
     ----- | ------------